-Baked eggplant caprese stacks make a wonderful healthy appetizer, or a delicious, filling lunch.
+Baked eggplant caprese stacks make a wonderful appetizer or a delicious and filling lunch.

 The eggplant stacks are very pretty, too.
 I make this dish often, both for family meals and when we have guests over.

 You’ll only need a few simple ingredients to make eggplant caprese.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need: